Repairing DoS Vulnerability of Real-World Regexes: Real-World Regular Expressions

-We now provide some examples of the matchings.
-For readability, we omit the capturing group information on examples do not contain them. \begin{example} Consider the regular expression $(a^*)^*$.
-The matching of the regular expression on the input string $ab$ is as follows:
+We show some examples of matchings.
+For brevity, we omit capturing group information from Examples \ref{ex:pr1} and \ref{ex:pr2} because it is not used there, i.e., it is always $\emptyset$. \begin{example} \normalfont The matching of the regex $(a^*)^*$ on the string $ab$ is as follows: The regex rejects the string because $|ab| = 2 \notin \{0,1\}$. \end{example} \begin{example} \normalfont The matching of $((\mbox{?=}a)^*)^*$ on $ab$ is: